MMRIZE/MMM-TelegramBot/README.md

     useWelcomeMessage: false,
     verbose: false,

+    /** added since 1.1.0 **/
+    favourites:["/commands", "/modules", "/hideall", "/showall"],
+    screenshotScript: "scrot",
+    detailOption: {},
+    customCommands: []
   }
 },
 ```
 - `useWelcomeMessage` : if set as `false`, Wake-up message will not happen.
 - `verbose` : if set as `false`, log will not be logged.
+- `favourites` : put your favourite commands to telegram keyboard.
+They will be loaded by command `/favor`
+- `screenshotScript` : set your screencapture program(if needed with option parameters but not target filename.
+The filename will be added in the end of this command automatically.) if set as null, `/screenshot` will not work.
+> If you are using another platform, find a proper screencapture program for your environment. (e.g: for OSX, `screencapture` will be valid.)

+- `detailOption` : For Developer/Expert.
+Set detail options for `note-telegram-bot-api` constructor (https://github.com/yagop/node-telegram-bot-api/blob/5169d79bd92495d169f9e49302b9f5c630c6ccfc/src/telegram.js#L186)
+- `customCommands` : You can add your own command (Finally!!!)

+## Update History
+**[1.0.2] : 2019-12-16**
+- Added: Now `command` is registrable on runtime through notification `TELBOT_REGISTER_COMMAND`

+**[1.0.1] : 2019-09-10**
+- Added: `useWelcomeMessage` and `verbose`

 ## More Information
 See the [Wiki](https://github.com/eouia/MMM-TelegramBot/wiki)